-- Ensure your idea for a new CAOT Occupational Therapy Network would be intended to meet the primary goal of building capacity.
+- Ensure your idea for a new CAOT Occupational Therapy Network is intended to meet the primary goal of building capacity.

-- Complete this electronic form to describe the need for a new network and to indicate if you would be willing to be a chair.
+- Complete this electronic form to describe the need for a new network and to indicate if you are willing to be a chair.

-- If desired, share the link to the electronic form with other occupational therapists across Canada who would be interested in participating in this network.
+- If desired, share the link to the electronic form with other occupational therapists across Canada who will be interested in participating in this network.